grycap/oscar/docs/index.md

 Users upload files to a bucket and this automatically triggers the execution of parallel invocations to a function responsible for processing each file.
 Output files are delivered into an output bucket for the convenience of the user.
-Highly scalable HTTP-based endpoints can also be offered in order to expose a generic application.
-An user-provided shell script is executed inside the container run from the user-defined Docker image in order to achieve the right execution environment for the application.
+Highly scalable HTTP-based endpoints can also be offered to expose a generic application.
+A user-provided shell script is executed inside the container run from the user-defined Docker image to achieve the right execution environment for the application.

 ## Components